joemgonzales/card-counter-java/README.md

 The program assumes that the dealer's shoe is using 8 decks.
 Probability is determined by dividing the total cards of each tier by the total cards in the deck.

+When the program ends, it provides a final report of the number of cards from each tier that were dealt, the total cards pulled, and the average value of the count.